kovrik/cider-diet/README.md

 In 99% of cases when I want to write Clojure code (not often these days) all I need is a working Clojure REPL + frontend (emacs) for it.
 What I don't want in 100% of cases is to wait 30s before it starts.

-At first I wanted to profile `lein repl` to figure out why it was slow.
-But profiling snapshot's size was 851MB and it was boring.
-I couldn't find any particular reason why it was so slow.

 So I decided to do this.